 "A-Frame sign" means a portable, two-faced sign capable of being moved easily and is not permanent affixed to the ground, a structure, or a building.
-An a-frame sign is often referred to as a "sandwich board", "movable", or "pedestal" sign.
+An a-frame sign is often referred to as a "sandwich board" or "movable" sign.